bavc/bavc-resources/docs/Technical Documentation/Scripts.md

 ```
 ***
 ## DVRescue
-DVRescue is a suite of tools that allow you to fix and re-wrap dv diles.
+DVRescue is a suite of tools that allow you to fix and re-wrap dv files.

-DVPackager is a part of the suite that slipts up dv streams with different attributes contained in a single file.
+DVPackager is a part of the suite that slips up dv streams with different attributes contained in a single file.
 The input is always a DV file.
 You can use it to package a .dv file as 1 or many .mov files with the following command:
 ```
 dvpackager -e mov [path/to/file.dv]
 ```